The principal businesses of Sony are as follows.

 Sony has spent more than 50 years honing its technological excellence with a keen eye for broadcasting and professional products.

-From onsite in the production of movies and television shows to live sport broadcasts and other forms of live productions, Sony products claim high global share in this field, having earned the company a number of Emmy Awards and Academy Awards—one of the most prestigious prizes in the broadcasting and film industry.
+From onsite in the production of movies and television shows to live sport broadcasts and other forms of live productions, Sony products claim high global share in this field, having earned the company a number of Emmy Awards and an Academy Award—one of the most prestigious prizes in the broadcasting and film industry.
 Furthermore, Sony will provide new value by meeting various customer needs by providing products and solutions including digital cinema projectors for movie theaters, lecture recording and distribution systems for education and video conference systems, developed by incorporating technologies cultivated in the field.

 Sony has been developing unique products and creating markets in the field of semiconductors ever since the launch of the first Japan-made prototype transistors in 1954.